 Reproduction

 For example, calving intervals may be reported in days, when months are the more common way it is reported.
 Breakouts by lactation group may or may not exist.
-Often, the robot software will display trends – but usually do not present data in a concise report producers are familiar with.
+Often, the robot software will display trends – but usually does not present data in a concise report that producers are familiar with.

 Of course, robotic herds can continue to process their records through the DHI system and receive the standard reports they are used to seeing to supplement their robot metrics.
 For those who have chosen to stop participating in DHI services, another option to continue to receive those reports is a program introduced by Holstein Association USA and AgriTech Analytics two years ago called TriStar AMR (Automated Milk Records).